 5 Of The Best Weekend Trips To Take From Mumbai During Covid

-The entire nation has taken a huge hit owing to the coronavirus and the subsequent lockdown from March.
-Since then, many restrictions and regulations have been relaxed by the government – allowing for travel as well.
 If you’re a Mumbaikar who’s been feeling cooped up being in your house all day, there are some places where you can just unwind for the weekend out of the city limits.
-Mind you, we don’t encourage travel just yet – not with the threat of Covid still looming large.
-But if you absolutely must have a weekend getaway, here are a few places close to Mumbai.
+Mind you, we don’t encourage travel just yet – not with the threat of Covid still looming large and the travel restrictions that are still in place.
+But if you absolutely must have a weekend getaway and taking all the precautions, here are where you can go on weekend trips from Mumbai during Covid.

 Sula Vineyards, Nashik